 Church of Ireland Church, Jonesborough

-The roof is steeply pitched with natural slate and features a crested terracotta ridge, raised stone skews, and two small square-section metal vents.
-An advanced chamfered eaves course runs around the building.
-Cast-iron half-round gutters are fitted (except to the porch, which has ogee gutters); those to the nave are now missing.
+The roof is steeply pitched with natural slate and is finished with a crested terracotta ridge, raised stone skews, and two small square-section metal vents.
+The eaves course is advanced and chamfered.
+Cast-iron half-round gutters run along the nave (now mostly missing) with ogee gutters to the porch.

-The western gable apex displays a finely dressed granite bellcote with pitched coping and moulded cornice, supported on moulded kneelers.
+The west gable apex features a finely dressed granite bellcote with pitched coping and moulded cornice, supported on moulded kneelers.
 The bell niche is cusped with a trefoil opening above, surmounted by a diamond-shaped cloverleaf stone cross.
-The eastern gable is topped with a granite trefoil finial.
+The east gable is topped with a granite trefoil finial.

 All windows are plainly glazed lancets set in stepped chamfered surrounds, now covered with metal security grilles.
-All buttresses are two-stage, with the top of the first stage forming a sloping cill course and the top of the second stage having five offsets.
+Buttresses are two-stage, with the top of the first stage forming a sloping cill course and the top of the second stage having five offsets.

-The north elevation is abutted on its extreme left end by a lean-to sacristy.
-The buttress here rises above eaves level to form a chimney.
-The eastern gable has a buttress at either end and is abutted by a five-sided chancel, detailed as the main church but with a hipped roof.
-Each face of the chancel has a lancet window with cusped head, except for the south face which is blank and the north face which is abutted by the sacristy.
+The north elevation is abutted by a lean-to sacristy at the extreme left end, with the buttress here rising above eaves level to form a chimney.
+The east gable has a buttress at either end and is abutted by a five-sided chancel detailed as the main church but with a hipped roof.
+Each face of the chancel has a lancet window with cusped head except the south face (blank) and north face (abutted by the sacristy).

 The sacristy is detailed as the main church with a monopitched natural slate roof sloping to the north.
-Its north face is blank.
-The left cheek has a cusped lancet.
-The right cheek has two tongue-and-groove sheeted doors set in shouldered chamfered openings, with the right door positioned higher and accessed by a number of granite steps (now eroded).
+Its north face is blank, its left cheek has a cusped lancet, and its right cheek has two tongue-and-groove sheeted doors in shouldered chamfered openings, the right one accessed by granite steps (now eroded).

-The church is enclosed from the road by a squared granite boundary wall with saddle coping.
-It is accessed by a pair of wrought-iron gates supported on square-section granite gate piers with oversailing pyramidal coping.
-The churchyard contains a number of 19th-century memorials, notably a large memorial with shrouded urn at the south-west, dedicated to the employees of Lord Clermont (died 1887) and inscribed "FATHER IN THY GRACIOUS KEEPING LEAVE WE NOW THY SERVANTS SLEEPING".
+The church is enclosed within a churchyard bounded by a squared granite wall with saddle coping.
+Access is via a pair of wrought-iron gates supported on square-section granite gate piers with oversailing pyramidal coping.
+The churchyard contains several 19th-century memorials, notably a large memorial with shrouded urn in the southwest, dedicated to the employees of Lord Clermont (died 1887).

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.